San Simon, Pampanga: Economy

 The principal industries in San Simon are farming, fishing and poultry and swine industries.
 There are two public markets in San Simon, one in the old poblacion area and another one located in the industrial zone area.

 Government

+Local government

 San Simon is governed by a mayor and vice mayor who are elected to three-year terms.
 The mayor is the executive head and leads the town's departments in executing the ordinances and improving public services.
 The vice mayor heads a legislative council (Sangguniang Bayan) consisting of councilors from the barangays of barrios.

 List of local chief executives

 Available records at the Municipal Hall list the following town executives from 1898 until present:

 Education

-For elementary and high school education, residents of San Simon are served by thirteen elementary schools, two barangay public high schools, and three private schools.